 The symptoms of physician burnout include emotional weariness, cynicism, and separation from one’s job.
 Long hours, stress, and the strain of fulfilling demanding standards can all contribute to it.

 In rural and urban areas, numerous factors could contribute to physical burnout.
 As a result of the lower physician population in rural locations, physicians may work longer hours and experience greater stress levels.
-Additionally, doctors may be forced to take on more challenging situations due to a lack of available specialists.
+Additionally, doctors may be forced to take on more challenging situations due to lacking specialists.
 One benefit of living in a rural area is having access to many leisure activities to relax and take a break on your day off.
-In a rural setting, stargazing may be an option that is almost nonexistent, like on a patio.
+In a rural setting, stargazing may be an almost nonexistent option, like on a patio.

 The commotion of the city might be stressful in an urban setting.
 Before you even get to the office, traffic and a throng of people may be challenging.
 The competition among doctors for patients and resources can also increase.
-In most cities, supplies and other necessities are easily accessible; therefore, many people frequently gather there, carrying various diseases with them.
+In most cities, supplies and other necessities are easily accessible; therefore, many people frequently gather there, carrying various diseases.

 When they can no longer handle their increasing duties and workload, physicians similarly leave their medical practices.
 The worst-case situation is when assistance is not sought out or obtained promptly.
 The result could be drastic.
-This is a major issue that must be resolved in such a significant area of the community.
+This is a major issue that must be resolved in such a significant community area.